What is QSIR?

 About the programme

-Each successful candidate commits to delivering at least 3 cohorts of the QSIR programme by November 2019.
+Each successful candidate for the cohorts commencing in January 2019 commits to delivering at least 3 cohorts of the QSIR programme by November 2020.

 Who is the programme for?

 The programme is designed for both clinical and non-clinical staff with significant experience in service improvement.
 Candidates need to be committed to working as a member of a local team to roll out the QSIR practitioner programme within their organisation or across their system.